oracle-livelabs/developer/springboot-adb-react/backend/backend.md

     </copy>
     ```

-  4. Next, in order for the code change to be reflected in your pod you must update the pod to use the latest image
+  4. Next, for the code change to be reflected in your pod, you must update the pod to use the latest image

     ```
     <copy>